 (D) Christian Belief Myths

 Before we even get going, I want to point out that most Christians are not anti-science.
 In fact, many sensible Christians have a much more practical, common sense relationship with science than some atheists.
-Watch this video for a 7-minute intro to this idea.
+See the bit about Francis Collins above, or watch this video for a 7-minute intro to this idea by C. S. Lewis.

 Okay, so there are 2.4 billion Christians on the planet, belonging to hundreds of wildly divergent denominations.
 It is virtually impossible to make sweeping statements about what Christians do and do not believe.